 Here is a more complicated set up.
 The image below shows how when the property is busy, the rate goes up, and when the guest is booking far in advance, the rate goes up.
 But when the property is slow or the guest is booking last-minute, the rate only goes up a small amount.

-When you need to update your OTA Rate's base rate to match changes you've made on your Best Available Rate, you don't need to update or change your Yield Management Rules.
+When you need to update your OTA Rate's base rate to match changes you've made on your Best Available Rate, you don't need to update or change your Yield Management Plan.